What is Budgetary Control?

 Budgetary Control Process

-- Preparation of budget: The preparation of the budget is the very first step in the process wherein a set of financial targets are decided by the management based on the goals set forth by the organization.
+- Preparation of budget: The preparation of the budget is the very first step in the process wherein the management decides on a set of financial targets based on the goals set forth by the organization.

-- Comparison of budgeted performance with actual performance: This step is started once the company starts to record the actual performances.
-The management compares the actual performance with the budgeted performance in order to find out how well the company’s performance is aligned with the expected performance.
+- Comparison of budgeted performance with actual performance: This step starts once the company records the actual performance.
+The management compares the actual performance with the budgeted performance to determine how well the company’s performance aligns with the expected performance.

-- Performance of corrective measures: This step comes into play only when there is a variance between actual performance and budgeted performance.
-The management then initiates root cause analysis for the deviation and once it is unearthed it then takes corrective measures.
-In this way, the corrective actions may potentially improve the performance of the underperforming operations.
+- Performance of corrective measures: This step comes into play only when there is a variance between actual and budgeted performance.
+The management then initiates root cause analysis for the deviation, and once it is unearthed, it takes corrective measures.
+In this way, the corrective actions may improve the underperforming operations’ performance.

 Types of Budgetary Control

-There are three main types of budgetary controls that companies usually implement.
+There are three main types that companies usually implement.
 They are as follows:

 - Cash flow budgetary control: This type of budgetary control checks whether or not the actual cash flow is in adherence with the forecasted cash flow.
-Such control is important as it ensures that the company has an adequate level of cash availability to meet repayment obligations.
-In case there is excess cash vis-à-vis the budget, then the company may invest the idle cash for other available business opportunities.
+Such control is important as it ensures that the company has an adequate level of cash available to meet repayment obligations.
+If there is excess cash vis-à-vis the budget, the company may invest the idle cash for other available business opportunities.

 Following are the examples are given below: